Senior couple walking in the park for energy and health.

 Being energetic allows those over 60 to engage fully in their daily lives, helping them maintain their independence and feel better about life.

-However, seniors experience fatigue due to regular aging changes and health trends.
+However, seniors often experience fatigue due to the natural aging process and common health issues.

-Aging reduces muscle tissues while slowing body metabolism, and changing hormones, including medical problems, add to energy loss.
-Lower energy stores build up when you do not consume enough food or water and have minimal physical activity under stress.
+Aging reduces muscle tissue, slows body metabolism, and alters hormones, contributing to energy loss.
+Lower energy stores accumulate when you do not consume enough food or water and engage in minimal physical activity, particularly under stress.

 The great news is that there are natural methods to help seniors maintain their energy levels and prevent daytime fatigue.